nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 #### 4.1.1.
 Add New Student List `studentlist add`

 Creates a student list and adds it to the collection of student list that can be used for adding attendance and performance.

+Please note the following points when you are using this feature:
-Please note that you are allowed to add in duplicated names and that all names are CASE-SENSITIVE.
+1. Users are NOT allowed to add in duplicated student names or duplicated student list names.
+1. student names and student list names are CASE-INSENSITIVE.
+    1. For example, you will not be able to add in `cs1010` if there is an existing `CS1010` found in the student list collection

 Command: